Evaluation and Appraisal of Comprehensive Plans

 The Evaluation and Appraisal Report (EAR) was a report, required by the State of Florida, which evaluated how successful a community addressed major community land use planning issues through its comprehensive plan.
 Based on this evaluation, the report contained suggested revisions to better address community objectives, changing conditions/trends affecting the community and changes in state requirements.

-The State of Florida required each local government to prepare and submit an EAR to The Department of Community Affairs (DCA) every seven years.
-It was prepared by the Local Planning Agency, adopted by the local government and then sent to DCA where it was reviewed to determine sufficiency.
+The State of Florida required each local government to prepare and submit an EAR to The Florida Department of Economic Opportunity (FDEO) every seven years.
+It is prepared by the Local Planning Agency, adopted by the local government and then sent to FDEO where it was reviewed to determine sufficiency.

 Florida House Bill 7202